Prasadgurav7/Profiling--SLE2/README.md

 ### Flame Graph / Function Profiling

 The original profiling plan used **py-spy** for sampling and flame-graph generation.
-However, because the experiment was performed in a sandboxed offline environment where the py-spy binary could not be installed, **Python's built-in cProfile** was used instead.

-The same workload and code were profiled using cProfile to identify where execution time was spent.
+The same workload and code were profiled using **py-spy** to identify where execution time was spent

 The py-spy command for reproducing the flame graph on a normal machine is: